Wyoming lands Tulsa transfer Sam Griffin, seventh player to sign with the Cowboys this spring

 Nigle Cook, a 6-6 wing from DeLand, Florida, also signed with UW.
 He averaged 10.2 points last season at DME Academy in Dayton Beach, Florida, one of the nation’s top prep programs, and also had an offer from Villanova.

 Fullerton College transfer Kobe Newton was the first player from the group to commit to UW.
-The 6-2 junior from Portland averaged 13.7 points, 3.5 rebounds, 1.8 assists and 1.3 steals last season.
+The 6-2 junior from Portland, Oregon, averaged 13.7 points, 3.5 rebounds, 1.8 assists and 1.3 steals last season.

-The seven newcomers join returners Kenny Foster, Caden Powell and Brenden Wenzel on the Cowboys’ updated 2023-24 roster, which also includes walk-on Cort Roberson.
+The seven newcomers join returners Kenny Foster, Caden Powell and Brendan Wenzel on the Cowboys’ updated 2023-24 roster, which also includes walk-on Cort Roberson.

-Linder still has three available scholarships to lose with eight members from UW’s 9-22 team having entered the portal and Hunter Maldonado and Hunter Thompson exhausting their eligibility.
+Linder still has three available scholarships to use with eight members from UW’s 9-22 team having entered the portal and Hunter Maldonado and Hunter Thompson exhausting their eligibility.

 The spring signing period runs through May 17.